Hiking the South Coast Track

 20km in 9.5 hours including all rest breaks, lunch breaks, photo stops and needlessly stopping to put on rain gear stops.

 So ended our 166km Journey from Scotts Peak Dam, the Port Davey Track and the South Coast Track.

-On this trip of only 11 days we covered 166km and we both lost 3kg in weight.
+The South Coast Track was part of an 11 day / 166km hike that started at Scotts Peak Dam and a hike on the Port Davey Track before linking up with the South Coast Track.
+We both lost about 3kg in weight over the 11 days.
 We ate all the food that we bought with us except the last meal at Cockle Creek.
 Laurence and Jen were kind enough to feed us.
 We were never hungry (although I craved a fresh foods).

 The weather on the trip was exceptional The rain was short and never enough to make us regret being outdoors, if anything there were times it was very hot and water consumption was high.
 Highly recommended walk.

 Have You Hiked the South Coast Trail?
 Got a Question about hiking the trail?
 Leave me a message in the comments section below.